RubenEschauzier/lerna-linker/README.md

 `lerna-linker unlinkTarget ` -->

-The lerna-linker tool provides an easy way to link a local development version of [Comunica](https://github.com/comunica/comunica) to another local project (such as [comunica-feature-link-traversal](https://github.com/comunica/comunica-feature-link-traversal)) without the need to publish either development version to NPM.
-This is particularly useful for testing and development purposes.
+The lerna-linker tool provides an easy way to link a local development version of [Comunica](https://github.com/comunica/comunica) to another local project (such as [comunica-feature-link-traversal](https://github.com/comunica/comunica-feature-link-traversal)) without the need to publish these development versions of projects to NPM.
+This is particularly useful for local testing and development purposes.
 ### Usage

 1. Link the Source